 For the purpose of presentation in the statement of cash flows, cash and cash equivalents includes cash on hand, deposits held at call with financial institutions, other short-term, highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value, and bank overdrafts.
 Bank overdrafts are shown within borrowings in current liabilities in the balance sheet.

-l.
+f.
 Foreign currency:

-"The functional currency of the Company is Indian rupee (INR).
 On initial recognition, all foreign currency transactions are translated into the functional currency using the exchange rates prevailing on the date of the transaction.
-As at the reporting date, foreign currency monetary assets and liabilities are translated at the exchange rate prevailing on the Balance Sheet date and the exchange gains or losses are recognized in the Statement of Profit and Loss."
+As at the reporting date, foreign currency monetary assets and liabilities are translated at the exchange rate prevailing on the Balance Sheet date and the exchange gains or losses are recognized in the Statement of Profit and Loss.

-m.
-Retirement and other employee benefits :
+g.
+Retirement and other employee benefits:

-The Company has preferred not to provide for employee benefits for the future since it has recently commenced its operations and is in the process of stabilising its expansion plan as per its model of operations.
+The Company has preferred not to provide for employee benefits for the future since it has recently commenced its operations and is in the process of stabilizing its expansion plan as per its model of operations.
 It is presumed that the data for such provision is inadequate at the current stage and any provisioning amount is not reflective of appropriate amount.

-n.
+h.
 Income Tax:

 Income tax expense represents the sum of the tax currently payable and deferred tax.

-• Current tax: The tax currently payable is based on taxable profit for the year.
+Current tax: The tax currently payable is based on taxable profit for the year.
 Taxable profit differs from 'profit before tax' as reported in the statement of profit and loss because of items of income or expense that are taxable or deductible in other years and items that are never taxable or deductible.
 The Company's current tax is calculated using tax rates that have been enacted or substantively enacted by the end of the reporting period.

-• Deferred tax: Deferred tax is recognized on temporary differences between the carrying amounts of assets and liabilities in the standalone financial statements and the corresponding tax bases used in the computation of taxable profit.
+Deferred tax: Deferred tax is recognized on temporary differences between the carrying amounts of assets and liabilities in the standalone financial statements and the corresponding tax bases used in the computation of taxable profit.
 Deferred tax liabilities are generally recognized for all taxable temporary differences.
 Deferred tax assets are generally recognized for all deductible temporary differences to the extent that it is probable that taxable profits will be available against which those deductible temporary differences can be utilized.
 Such deferred tax assets and liabilities are not recognized if the temporary difference arises from the initial recognition (other than in a business combination) of assets and liabilities in a transaction that affects neither the taxable profit nor the accounting profit.

 The carrying amount of deferred tax assets is reviewed at the end of each reporting period and reduced to the extent that it is no longer probable that sufficient taxable profits will be available to allow all or part of the asset to be recovered.